Simon-McIntosh/nakasvr/README.md

 ```

 ## Use
-Connection of a local Spyder IDE to a remote client requires the launch of a Spyder kernel on the server side.
-This is managed using the following script
+Connection of a local Spyder IDE to a remote client requires the launch of a Spyder kernel on the server side and the subsequent copy of the kernel connection file from the server to the client.
+This launch / copy step is only required following reboots of the `nakasvr23` anal

 ###
 ```sh